Qeneb/SS-MARL/readme.md

 Suitable for SS-MARL.

 ### Scenario
-Users can use the collaborative navigation (CN) scenario described in the paper or create and use custom scenarios.
+Users can use the cooperative navigation scenario described in the paper or create and use custom scenarios.
 The scenario files should be placed in the `ssmarl/envs/mpe_env/multiagent/scenarios` directory.

 ### Parameter
 All parameters and their detailed functions are described in the `ssmarl/config.py` file.
 Users can modify the default values for different training or testing tasks as needed.